Skip Navigation

-Chances are you’ve seen self-service kiosks, whether ordering at a restaurant, finding your way around the airport, or checking out at the grocery store.
+We’ve all encountered self-service kiosks, whether ordering at a restaurant, finding our way around the airport, or checking out at the grocery store.
 Self-service technology is everywhere.
-And while it was already gaining traction before 2020, the need for social distancing during the pandemic helped push self-service kiosks from convenient to essential.

 So, with the many applications they serve, how do you know what type of kiosk best fits your objectives?
-Below, discover the five most common self-service kiosk types and their benefits to multiple industries.
+Below, discover the most common self-service kiosk types and their benefits to multiple industries.

 Attached to a business’s POS system, a self-order kiosk provides customers with the opportunity to explore purchase options at their own pace before putting through an order.